kuzzleio/kuzzle-vault/README.md

 ## About

 Kuzzle Vault offers a secure storage system for secrets.
-It can encrypt your secrets inside a file and also decrypt in memory the encrypted file.
+It can encrypt your secrets in a file then easily decrypt & load them into memory.

 ___